jimfilippou/jimfilippou/README.md

 Hey!
-I’m Dimitrios, a senior software engineer and entrepreneur based in Athens, Greece.
-I have been working in the software industry since 2016 and I am currently working as a Senior Software Engineer at Sitecore.
+I’m Dimitrios, an engineer and entrepreneur based in Athens, Greece.
+I have been working in the software industry since 2016 and I am currently working as a Senior Software Engineer at [Sitecore](https://sitecore.com/)

 <h5>
 <a href="https://www.linkedin.com/in/jimfilippou">LinkedIn<a/> /